Pranesh1221/JavaScript-Coding-Practice/README.md

 In a derived class, you cannot access the `this` keyword before calling `super`.
 If you try to do that, it will throw a ReferenceError: 1 and 4 would throw a reference error.

-With the `super` keyword, we call that parent class's constructor with the given arguments.
-The parent's constructor receives the `name` argument, so we need to pass `name` to `super`.
+With the `super` keyword, we call that parent class\'s constructor with the given arguments.
+The parent\'s constructor receives the `name` argument, so we need to pass `name` to `super`.

 The `Labrador` class receives two arguments, `name` since it extends `Dog`, and `size` as an extra property on the `Labrador` class.
 They both need to be passed to the constructor function on `Labrador`, which is done correctly using constructor 2.